ARM-software/arm-trusted-firmware/docs/plat/rpi3.rst

   address by changing the file ``armstub8.bin``, so there's no point in using TF-A in this case.

-- ``MULTI_CONSOLE_API=0``: The multi console API must be enabled.
-Note that the crash console uses the internal 16550 driver functions directly in order to be able to print error messages during early crashes before setting up the multi console API.

 Building the firmware for kernels that don't support PSCI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~